remedy for fleas depends on where the fleas are. Usually if they're on the dog, they're in the house and in the yard so let's cover it all.

 There are problems that are genetic (handed down through the genes of the parents, grandparents, etc.) but even those can be lessened with nutrition.

 Please look around this site for ways to improve your dog's diet, especially changing to raw dog food.
 Why?
-Two years after my Helen nearly died from a topical flea treatment, she is happier and healthier at age 10 than she was at five.
+Two years after my Helen nearly died from a topical flea treatment, she was happier and healthier at age 10 than she was at five.

 And guess what?
 This year we have NO FLEAS!
 Borax in the carpets and nutritious dog food as a natural remedy for fleas is all I've used.